 about

-My name is Stacy, and I’m a Member of Technical Staff at Anthropic.
+My name is Stacy.
+Presently, I’m a Member of Technical Staff at a [REDACTED] biglab research org.

 In a past life, I completed my PhD in evolutionary & computational biology at the Sudmant Lab at UC Berkeley.
 There, I studied the evolution of aging and worked on methods to study ultra-low frequency mutations.